Hosmer's home run in 9th lifts Padres past Giants 3-2

 Padres: Catcher Austin Hedges was placed on the 10-day disabled list with right elbow tendinitis.
 Raffy Lopez was called up from Triple-A El Paso.

-Giants: RHP Johnny Cueto was put on the DL because of inflammation in his pitching elbow.
-Cueto, who leads the major leagues with a 0.84 ERA, was on the DL in April with a sprained left ankle. ...
+Giants: Cueto will undergo an MRI on Wednesday. ...
 LHP Madison Bumgarner has been cleared to resume throwing and will begin on flat ground this weekend.

 UP NEXT